 - Work History: Requires a minimum of 7,500 hours of business analysis work experience within the last 10 years that align with the BABOK® Guide.
 This includes a minimum of 900 hours each in each of the 4 Knowledge Areas, for a total of at least 3,600 of the required total.

 Step-4: Provide two references, who can either be a CBAP® recipient, a Career Manager, or a Client (internal or external).

 Step-5: Agree to the “Terms and Conditions” and “Code of Conduct” and submit the application.

 You can also view our official blog page on Techcanvass’s website to learn more about Certified Business Analysis Professional (CBAP).

 How to Schedule the CBAP Exam?

-- With one year from the date or approval of the application, pay the exam fee before the application lapses.
+- One year from the date or approval of the application, pay the exam fee before the application lapses.

 - Schedule the exam on your preferred date and time.
-You can take the exam up to 3 times within your 1-year application period at any time (after paying the exam re-write fee for 2nd and 3rd attempt).
+You can take the exam up to 3 times within your 1-year application period at any time (after paying the exam re-write fee for the 2nd and 3rd attempts).

 How To Prepare for CBAP Exam?